-- 3.103 The English Heritage 2019/2020 Indicator Data Local Authority Profiles identified 24 Heritage at Risk entries for Bassetlaw. - 3.104 Worksop has one identified structure on the Heritage at Risk Register.
+- 3.105 The English Heritage 2019/2020 Indicator Data Local Authority Profiles48 identified 24 Heritage at Risk entries for Bassetlaw. - 3.106 Worksop has one identified structure on the Heritage at Risk Register49.
 This is the Worksop Priory gatehouse, Cheapside, which is also a Grade I listed building.
 The gatehouse, dates back to early C14, with a slightly later south porch containing what is believed to be the only surviving English medieval 'walk through' shrine.
 The gatehouse requires comprehensive repair, as demonstrated by a condition survey funded by grant aid from Historic England.
 An initial body of repairs focusing on the shrine, funded by a Repair Grant for Places of Worship, was completed summer 2016.
-Further repairs are needed to the interior, exterior stonework, rainwater goods and statues. - 3.105 The Worksop Conservation area also appears on the Heritage at Risk Register, and is identified by Historic England as being in very bad condition but with low vulnerability.
-The area contains 60 listed buildings and a scheduled monument.
+Further repairs are needed to the interior, exterior stonework, rainwater goods and statues.